Marion Mahony Griffin: Mid-late career

 In Australia, Mahony and Griffin was introduced to Anthroposophy and the ideas of Rudolf Steiner which they embraced enthusiastically, and in Sydney they joined the Anthroposophy Society.
 These would later have a great influence on her autobiography.
 In Australia, they pioneered the Knitlock construction method, inexactly emulated by Wright in his California textile block houses of the 1920s.
 Following the completion of the construction of the Capitol Theatre in 1924, Marion and her husband moved to Castlecrag and furthered its community development.

 Later in 1936, Mahony Griffin traveled to India to work in her husband's practice in Lucknow.
 Little is known about her full function in the Lucknow office, however from writings between Walter Burley Griffin and his draftsman Mr. Halder, it's clear that she took on the role of managing the office, training, and supervising the student draftsmen.
 In a manuscript of the letter between the two included in "The Magic of America", Mr. Halder stated, "Marion is working like a slave and she is the only effective help I have had for this exhibition."
-In addition to this, she continued drafting and illustrating in her unique graphic style, yet it's hard to attribute which of her works belonged to her when both her and her husband signed their initials on them.
+In addition to this, she continued drafting and illustrating in her unique graphic style, yet it's hard to attribute which of her works belonged to her when both she and her husband signed their initials on them.
 Lucknow reinvigorated her interest in architecture as she finished the rendering of the library and museum for Raja of Mahmudabad as Walter Burley Griffin lay on his death bed.
 Her artistic approach in this piece was deemed to be an evolution of the renderings she had produced earlier.
 It was not only an expression of the building, but a work of graphic art that shared characteristics with the rendering of the DeRhodes house.